-Your business has data in the Cloud (if it doesn’t already, learn why your business should be using the Cloud!).
-It consistently backs up data to the Cloud via software, accessible on your network.
+The data that you store in the Cloud is consistently backed up via software accessible on your network.
 But what happens when your network gets hit by ransomware?
 Even if just one file on your laptop gets infected, your entire business’ network can become infected too.
 Those backups that are stored on a file server inside your business’ network are now also at risk.

 How does it work?